-Process to Monitor the Promotion of Human Rights Awareness
+■ Process to Monitor the Promotion of Human Rights Awareness

-- <1> Establish and thoroughly implement policies for promoting human rights awareness. - <2> Develop an organizational structure to promote human rights awareness with the president as the responsible person. - <3> Implement human rights awareness training for all directors, officers and employees at least once a year. - <4> Formulate and thoroughly implement policies aimed at implementing fair recruitment selection practices and establish the Human Rights Awareness Committee for Fair Selection and Recruitment. - <5> Promote normalization (increasing employment of persons with disabilities and improving their workplace environment in terms of both "software" and "hardware"). - <6> Establish rules for the prevention of sexual harassment and set up an in-house consultation desk.
+- 1. Establish and thoroughly implement policies for promoting human rights awareness. - 2.
+Develop an organizational structure to promote human rights awareness with the president as the responsible person. - 3.
+Implement human rights awareness training for all directors, officers and employees at least once a year. - 4.
+Formulate and thoroughly implement policies aimed at implementing fair recruitment selection practices and establish the Human Rights Awareness Committee for Fair Selection and Recruitment. - 5.
+Promote normalization (increasing employment of persons with disabilities and improving their workplace environment in terms of both "software" and "hardware"). - 6.
+Establish rules for the prevention of harassment in the workplace and set up an in-house consultation desk.